xinzhou93/CS280A/content/Project 5A.md

   </figure>
 </div>

-**Observations:**
-- 90° rotation works well—the dog face transforms into a cat-like appearance when rotated
-- Quadrant permutation creates a puzzle-like effect where rearranging the four quadrants reveals a completely different image
+90° rotation works well—the dog face transforms into a cat-like appearance when rotated.
+Quadrant permutation creates a puzzle-like effect where rearranging the four quadrants reveals a completely different image.
-- Using the same art style ("a lithograph of...") for both prompts helps maintain visual coherence

 ## UCB Logo Design